SEIR-7-06/Github-collaboration-guide/README.md

 1. Have Team Member A create the project boilerplate.
     - Team Member A clones down the empty repo to their local machine.
     - Team Member A creates an HTML file and adds some basic code.
-    - Add and commit your work.
+    - Team Member A adds and commits their work.
     - `git push origin main`

 1. Have Team Member B clone down the project.